webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 What has been done and is deployable on staging at this moment.

-* Temporarily disabled (will improve system and refactor after the rest is ready) ** Disabled centralized log
+* Decommissioned global system features (will improve system and refactor after the rest is ready):
+** Disabled centralized log
 ** Disabled Ganglia graphs

+* Decommissioned VM types:
+** storage (we rely on DreamObjects instead of our own) ** monitor (we will refactor the monitoring and log management in the next steps)

+* Decommissioned features, see for migration/replacement:
+** TO DISCUSS: MediaWiki ''Social Profile'' extension (e.g. [[User:Shepazu]]), was the only extension left requiring storage VM type.
+Agreed to decomission, but leaves a white space.
+SOLUTION?
+Re-enable, edit extension to use only one image as a 1px gif.

+* Homepage:
+** Can be configured (switch <code>@site.tld</code> in ''docpad.js'') to specify which top level domain to use.
+Allowing local or staging deployments to keep consistent links without hardcoding.
+** Supports SSL
+** Fastly forces SSL
+** Upgraded version (DocPad)

 * MediaWiki
-** Upgraded to a more recent version
+** Upgraded version
+** Supports SSL
+** Fastly forces SSL
+** Improved deployment using git
+** Deployment to exclusively use git submodules (until composer is supported) ** Can be configured (switch <code>siteTopLevelDomain</code>, in ''LocalSettings.php'') to specify which top level domain to use.
+Allowing local or staging deployments to keep consistent links without hardcoding
-** Improved deployment to exclusively use git submodules (until composer is supported) ** Improved configuration system to use Salt stack provided values (no manual edition anymore) ** Made an extension that contains all copy-pasted micro-extensions, and theme
+** Improved configuration system to use Salt stack provided values (no manual edition anymore) ** Made an extension that contains all copy-pasted micro-extensions, and theme ** Migrated all images and fonts to use www.webplatform.org instead (eventually CSS/JS will also be removed)

 * Made an extension for upcoming single sign on (Non MediaWiki specific code will be factored out as dependency.
 Allowing to re-use in other PHP components)
-** Migrated all images and fonts to use www.webplatform.org instead (eventually CSS/JS will also be removed) ** Supports SSL

 * MediaWiki Compatibility tables extension
-** Last sprint version is deployed
-** When access <code>Special:Compatables?topic=css...&action=purge</code> it also purges memcache/redis
-** Big memory usage was caused by data.json being called more than once at EVERY requests (MW arch problem, error somewhere?) — fixed by saving generated HTML AND data.json in Memcached
+** When access <code>Special:Compatables?topic=css...&action=purge</code> it also purges keystore copy ** Big memory usage was caused by ''data.json'' being called more than once at EVERY requests (MW arch problem, error somewhere?) — fixed by saving generated HTML AND data.json in configurable keystore

 * Blog
-** Upgraded to latest version
+** Upgraded version (WordPress)
 ** Improved deployment using git
-** Reworked GitHub project [https://github.com/webplatform/webplatform-wordpress-theme WebPlatform WordPress theme] to manage theme and plugin configuration through Git.
+** Reworked skin (see [https://github.com/webplatform/webplatform-wordpress-theme WebPlatform WordPress theme repo]) to manage theme and plugin configuration through Git.
 See article: [http://blog.g-design.net/post/60019471157/managing-and-deploying-wordpress-with-git Managing and deploying WordPress with Git].

 * Piwik
-** Upgraded piwik version
+** Upgraded version
-* Bug Genie (project)
 ** Improved deployment using git
-** Reworked skin, forked project and changed theme to match our site theme (there are no real templating, or theme support)
+** Reworked skin, forked project and changed theme to match our site theme (there are no real template system nor theme support)

 * Improve error pages
 ** When backend server crash, before Fastly marks the backend "unhealthy", send link to status page (see [http://www.webplatformstaging.org/errors/503.html static version])
-** Make Fastly redirect to a static page on salt-master when no IP responds, message: "server maintenance in progress"

 * Upgraded to latest Ubuntu 14.04 LTS version, and their configured services for each VM types;
 ** notes
 ** bots